ronsanimations/SailOS/README.md

 BUILT WITH
   - Zorin OS 18 as the base
   - Cubic Custom Ubuntu ISO Creator
-  - Flatpak + Flathub for OpenToonz and Bottles
+  - Flatpak + Flathub for OBS and Discord
   - SDL3 compiled from source for Veadotube

 CREDITS